MSEndpointMgr/CloudBAM/BitLockerBackup/README.md

 Azure Automation solution for unattended archival of BitLocker keys from Azure AD to Azure KeyVault secrets.

+> :warning: This code is very early alpha release - documentation and features are incomplete - PR's welcome.

 ## Quick and dirty install guide (might be missing a few things)

 - Create a Service Account (eg. SA_BitLockerBackup@tenant.onmicrosoft.com)